-Now, this amount of $20000 is debitedDebitedDebit is an entry in the books of accounts, which either increases the assets or decreases the liabilities.
-According to the double-entry system, the total debits should always be equal to the total credits. under Income Statement, and a separate provision account is created in the Balance Sheet equivalent to the same amount.
+Now, this amount of $20000 is debitedDebitedDebit represents either an increase in a company’s expenses or a decline in its revenue. under Income Statement, and a separate provision account is created in the Balance Sheet equivalent to the same amount.

 A company selling Air conditioners with a year warranty has to set aside a certain amount as provisions for any claims that may arise during the warranty period.
 The company determines the Provision amount based on the past claims data for such air conditioners.
 This amount is debited from the Income StatementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements., thereby reducing the profits.
 At the end of the year, if the actual claims are less than the amount of provision, the balance amount is reversed back, thereby relinquishing the Provision Liability.